-If enabled, the pre-charge switch is engaged for a fixed (but configurable) amount of time during the pre-charge state.
+The pre-charge switch is engaged for a fixed (but configurable) amount of time during the pre-charge state.

 If the pre-charge over-current fault is configured, the pre-charge will terminate if the fault is triggered.
 At the end of the pre-charge period, the following conditions are evaluated:

-- a least one stack current sample was received - the absolute value of the stack current is compared to be smaller than a maximum threshold value - the absolute difference between the stack voltage and the DC Bus voltage is smaller than a maximum threshold stack_control.disable_precharge
+- At least one stack current sample was received - The absolute value of the stack current is compared to be smaller than a maximum threshold value - The absolute difference between the stack voltage and the DC Bus voltage is smaller than a maximum threshold stack control.disable precharge

 If all of the above conditions are true then the pre-charge operation was successful.
-Otherwise a precharge timeout fault is tripped.
+Otherwise a pre-charge timeout fault is tripped.
 Upon successful pre-charge completion, the stack connection sequence continues.
 During the remaining connection sequence, both the main and pre-charge contactors are engaged.
 At the end of the connection sequence the pre-charge contactor is deenergized.